rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 ## 1.25.3 General rule

-<a name="1.25.3.1">1.25.3.1</a> Record variant titles of the manifestation that were not selected as the [Title proper](/DCRMR/title/Title-proper/) as instructed in [Transcription](/DCRMR/general-rules/Transcription/) if considered important.
+<a name="1.25.3.1">1.25.3.1</a> Record variant titles of the manifestation that were not selected as the [Title proper](/DCRMR/title/Title-proper/) if considered important.

 ## 1.25.35 Access points for variant titles